ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 7.10.1 (@babel/core 7.10.2)
 ```

+## git worktree: Having working spaces for each branch

+The  `make bootstrap` and `make build` are unbearable slow and you have to issue them every time you change branches.
+One way to overcome this is to use `git worktree` to have a working space for each branch.

 ## Running Tan Li Hau's Babel fork

 The version of the babel-cli I  cloned from Tan Li Hau's repo is: